patch-technology/patch-python/README.md

 # Retrieve a list of projects
 page = 1 # Pass in which page of projects you'd like patch.projects.retrieve_projects(page=page)

+# Retrieve a list of biomass projects
+patch.projects.retrieve_projects(type="biomass")

+# Retrieve a list of projects from Canada
+patch.projects.retrieve_projects(country="CA")
 ```

 ### Preferences